-- The primary base-case deterministic incremental cost-effectiveness ratio (ICER) for sacubitril valsartan compared with ACE inhibitors was £17,939 per quality-adjusted life year (QALY) gained (representing incremental costs of £7,514 and incremental QALYs of 0.42), and the probabilistic ICER was £18,818 per QALY gained.
-The probabilities of sacubitril valsartan being cost effective at the maximum acceptable ICERs of £20,000 and £30,000 per QALY gained were 64% and 93% respectively. - 3.30 Deterministic one-way sensitivity analysis showed that for the comparison with ACE inhibitors the ICER was most sensitive to all-cause mortality, with the greatest effects on the ICER coming from the treatment effect of sacubitril valsartan on all-cause mortality, the baseline risk of all-cause mortality, and age (as a result of its effect on expected survival).
+- 3.29 The primary base-case deterministic incremental cost effectiveness ratio (ICER) for sacubitril valsartan compared with ACE inhibitors was £17,939 per QALY gained (representing incremental costs of £7514 and incremental QALYs of 0.42), and the probabilistic ICER was £18,818 per QALY gained.
+The probabilities of sacubitril valsartan being cost-effective at thresholds of £20,000 and £30,000 were 64% and 93% respectively. - 3.30 Deterministic one-way sensitivity analysis showed that for the comparison with ACE inhibitors the ICER was most sensitive to all-cause mortality, with the greatest effects on the ICER coming from the treatment effect of sacubitril valsartan on all-cause mortality, the baseline risk of all-cause mortality, and age (as a result of its impact on expected survival).
 Variables which had a modest effect included the improvements in health-related quality of life and reduction in hospitalisations. - 3.31 The company carried out deterministic scenario analyses for the comparison of sacubitril valsartan with ACE inhibitors.
-The scenarios associated with ICERs over £30,000 per QALY gained were if the sacubitril valsartan treatment effect were assumed to persist for less than 5 years and if the modelled time horizon was reduced to less than 5 years. - 3.32 For the company's secondary base-case analysis of sacubitril valsartan compared with ARBs, the deterministic ICER was £16,481 per QALY gained (representing incremental costs of
+The scenarios associated with ICERs over £30,000 per QALY gained were if the sacubitril valsartan treatment effect were assumed to persist for less than 5 years and if the modelled time horizon was reduced to less than 5 years. - 3.32 For the company's secondary base case analysis of sacubitril valsartan compared with ARBs, the deterministic ICER was £16,481 per QALY gained (representing incremental costs of £8513 and incremental QALYs of 0.52) and the probabilistic ICER was £17,599 per QALY gained.
+The probabilities of sacubitril valsartan being cost-effective at thresholds of £20,000 and £30,000 were 60% and 77% respectively.
+Results of the one-way deterministic sensitivity analysis were consistent with the analysis comparing sacubitril valsartan with ACE inhibitors, except the allcause mortality hazard ratio for ARB compared with ACE inhibitors from the network meta-analysis was the most influential parameter.
+This parameter was subject to a high degree of uncertainty as a result of the wide credible intervals generated by the network metaanalysis (see section 3.39 of the ERG critique).